oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 --- abstract

 This specification defines a mechanism, data structures and processing rules for representing the status of tokens secured by JSON Object Signing and Encryption (JOSE) or CBOR Object Signing and Encryption (COSE), such as JWT, SD-JWT VC, CBOR Web Token and ISO mdoc.
-It also defines an extension point and a registry for other status mechanisms.
+It also defines an extension point and a registry for future status mechanisms.

 --- middle